thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/query-intelligence-pinboard.md

 {: id="click-position"}
 ## Position at which users are clicking
-Describes where in the list of search results users are clicking.
+Describes where in the list of search results users are clicking, indicating how easily users find answers.
 The lower the click position, the better.
 A lower click position means users are able to find answers easily and high up on the list of search results.
 "0" means users are finding useful results in autocomplete suggestions, i.e. before they could even search.

 {: id="worst-click-position"}
 ## Worst click position by any user against search queries
-Lists queries where users have to browse many Answers before finding the right one.
+Indicates when users have to browse many Answers before finding the right one.
 This data is from the last 30 days.
 Consider building Answers and Pinboards for these queries.

 {: id="top-results"}
 ## Top results users are clicking on
 This visualization lists the top search results that users found useful in the last 30 days.
+You can filter this visualization to see results for a specific query.

 {: id="weekly-queries-no-answer"}
 ## Weekly % of search queries on answers for which no answers exist
 This visualization shows the percentage of searches on existing Answers and Pinboards that had no results, on a weekly basis.
 The lower the percentage of searches with no results, the better the user experience.
 If you have a high percentage of queries without results, consider building more Answers and Pinboards, or empower more users to build their own Answers and Pinboards by searching your data.

 {: id="weekly-searches"}
-## Weekly Searches on answers
+## Weekly searches on answers
 This visualization shows the number of searches on Answers and Pinboards on a weekly basis.
 You can narrow this down by filtering on query text to see the top results for a specific query.

 {: id="autocomplete"}
 ## What results users are finding useful with autocomplete suggestions
-Lists the autocomplete suggestions that users are clicking on.
+Lists the autocomplete query suggestions that users are clicking on.
 The chart contains the top 10 queries from the last 30 days.

 {: id="best-practices"}
 ## Best practices